leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Hotkey:    :kbd:`Ctrl-C`, :kbd:`Ctrl-V`

 Use :kbd:`Ctrl-C` to copy selected keyframes and :kbd:`Ctrl-V` to paste the previously copied keyframes.
-During the paste action, the *last operator* panel provides some options in how the paste is applied.
+During the paste action, the :ref:`ui-undo-redo-adjust-last-operation` panel provides some options in how the paste is applied.

 Offset
    No offset
       Pastes the keyframes in the location they were copied from.
    Frame relative
-      Pastes the keyframe relative to the *playhead* position based on the locations of the keyframes relative to the *playhead* when they were copied.
+      Pastes the keyframe relative to the Playhead position based on the locations of the keyframes relative to the Playhead when they were copied.
    Frame start
-      Pastes the keyframes with the first keyframe of the copied set placed at the *playhead*.
+      Pastes the keyframes with the first keyframe of the copied set placed at the Playhead.
    Frame end
-      Pastes the keyframes with the last keyframe of the copied set placed at the *playhead*.
+      Pastes the keyframes with the last keyframe of the copied set placed at the Playhead.
 Type
    Mix
-      Intergrates the pasted keyframes in with existing keyframes only overwriting keyframes that share a frame.
+      Integrates the pasted keyframes in with existing keyframes only overwriting keyframes that share a frame.
    Overwrite All
       Removes all previous keyframes and replaces it with the pasted keyframes.
    Overwrite Range
       TODO
    Overwrite Entire Range